 Conclusion

-By applying structured methods and tracking the right metrics, companies can turn inventory into a strategic asset.
-The goal is balance: meet demand without locking up excess capital.
+Structured methods and the right metrics turn inventory into a strategic asset.
+The goal is balance: meeting demand without locking up excess capital in slow-moving stock.
 Businesses that maintain this balance strengthen profitability and long-term resilience.
-Businesses that want to improve their inventory strategy can consult our expert to evaluate the right approach and transform their operations.

 Frequently Asked Question